Cricket (magazine): Cricket Media children's magazines

+Recently, these separate magazines for each section have been combined, with a new expanded Cricket magazine that incorporates titles such as Cobblestone, Faces, and Muse, Spider blending with Ask, and Ladybug with Click.

 Chatterbox

-The Cricket Chatterbox is a forum on cricketmagkids.com/chatterbox where children around the Cricket age range (9-12, although there is no minimum or limit) gather to talk about different issues.
-It started as a forum about the magazine, but has grown to talk about many other insights, world issues, and other subjects.
-It was founded in 2008.
-Children who post on chatterbox (known as Chatterboxers or CBers) can start threads or post comments.
-Each of their posts are reviewed by a panel of three site administrators that make sure that the content is appropriate for the Cricket age range and that no personal information is shared.
+The Cricket Chatterbox was a forum on cricketmagkids.com/chatterbox where children around the Cricket age range (9-14, although there was no minimum or limit) gathered to talk about different issues.
+Founded in 2008, the Chatterbox (or the CB) began as a forum about the magazine, but grew to discuss many other topics, extending from writing inspiration to world issues and much more.
+Children who posted on Chatterbox (known as Chatterboxers or CBers) could start threads or post comments.
+Each of their posts were reviewed by a panel of three site administrators that made sure that the content was appropriate for the Cricket age range and that no personal information was shared.

+After 18 years, Chatterbox closed on Monday, June 1, 2026, at 5pm Central Time.
+Many CBers have expressed how they would miss the forum, but would certainly keep in touch through the Letterbox and other means, such as a monthly substack.